-To integrate both products, you first need to configure the Advanced Authentication server and then configure Advanced Authentication server details in Access Manager.
+To integrate both products, you must first configure the Advanced Authentication server and then configure Advanced Authentication server details in Access Manager.

 Configure the Advanced Authentication Server

 - 1 Log in to Advanced Authentication as an administrator. - 2 Verify that the NAM event is available in Events.